AbdulMoeezBaig/CSharp/README.md

 2. casting truncates, converting rounds up
 3. You can't cast a string into a decimal
 4. Array.Clear() will remove an array element's reference to a value if one exists.
 To fix this, you might check for null before attempt to print the value.
+5. Composite formatting uses numbered placeholders within a string.
+At run time, everything inside the braces is resolved to a value that is also passed in based on their position.
+6. String interpolation --> variables, composite formatting --> numbers like {0} replacing strings, can put multiple {0} ...
+7. Notice how adding the :C to the tokens inside of the curly braces formats the number as currency regardless of whether you use int or decimal.
+8. The N numeric format specifier makes numbers more readable.
+Update your code as follows:
+9. :N by default = 2 digits after decimal, :N4 = 4 digits after decimal
+10. :P2 for percentages with 2 decimal
+11. String Methods: PadLeft(), PadRight(), Trim(), TrimStart(), TrimEnd(), GetHashCode(), Length, Contains(), StartsWith(), EndsWith(), Substring(), Remove().
+IndexOf()
+12. input.PadLeft(12, '-') --> overload method
+13. message = String.Format("{0:P}", currentReturn).PadRight(10);
+14. message.IndexOf(')'); (finding the paranthesis in this case) (returns -1 if cannot find a match)
+15. const string var1 --> value can never be changed
+16. IndexOfAny() --> first location of string + searches from an array (of symbols) , LastIndexOf() --> last location of string
+17. IndexOfAny(symbols array) + with overload IndexOfAny(symbols, start position)
+18. Remove(), Replace()
+19. string.Trim() --> removes leading white spaces
+20.
+21.